 |Re-Packagers||No Later than November 27, 2018. ||Beginning November 27, 2018.||Starting November 27, 2018.|

 |Wholesale Distributors||Beginning November 27, 2019.||Starting November 27, 2019.|

 |Dispensers||Beginning November 27, 2020.||Starting November 27, 2020.|

-As per the deadlines above, a Readiness Survey released by the HDA Research Foundation Manufacturer Serialization Readiness Survey Executive Summary concludes that 89% of manufacturers surveyed will meet the November 2017 deadline with at least some of their products.
+As per the deadlines above, a Readiness Survey released by the HDA Research Foundation Manufacturer Serialization Readiness Survey Executive Summary conducted at the time, concludes that 89% of manufacturers surveyed will meet the November 2017 deadline with at least some of their products.
 However, the survey continues to say that only 66% of manufacturers surveyed will have 100% of their branded and generic products serialized by the deadline.

 One of the most significant questions posed by the survey, “when do you anticipate being able to provide serialized data to your wholesale distributor customers upon shipment?” shows that less than 50% will be ready for the November 2017 deadline.
 One-third indicated between November 2017 and 2023.
 Another 20% were unsure when the data would be available.

 It is important for pharmaceutical wholesale distribution companies to be ready with processes and have systems in place to buy and sell product with SNI information.
 The implementation of software to manage these new requirements is not mandatory, however, the addition of the SNI adds another layer of complexity that will make it virtually impossible to manage without proper ERP software with pharmaceutical functionality in place.

 2021 UPDATE: The logistics of implementing this requirement across the supply chain was far more complex than expected.
 During the implementation of this requirement, there were many issues stemming from “invalid” lot expiration dates to the size and clarity of the information.
 As these issues continue to be addressed, the industry continues to get closer to compliance of this requirement.